kmorris896/rapture-discord-server-documentation/channel_text/service-area/economy.md

 ---
 sort: 3
+cSpell: ignore waifu
 ---

 # Economy

 <@763577946211745814> (Name may change) is a self-hosted version of the NadekoBot (<https://gitlab.com/Kwoth/nadekobot>).
-Full commands can be found on their website (<https://nadeko.bot/commands>) but keep in mind that the server the following modules enabled:
+Full commands can be found on their website (<https://nadeko.bot/commands>) but keep in mind that the server only has the following modules enabled:

 - **gambling**
 -- "WaifuClaimCommands" disabled
+-- "FlowerShopCommands" disabled
+-- all other gambling games can be played in <#758133041213210635>
 - **games**
 -- only the `.pick` command are available in the chat channels -- all other games can be played in <#758133041213210635>

 Please note that this is very experimental.
-I'll try to keep settings relatively stable but data loss (and thus accumilated peels) is possible.
+I'll try to keep settings relatively stable but data loss (and thus accumulated peels) is possible.
 Don't go *too* wild claiming peels.

 +++

 ```
+# cspell:disable
 # disable all modules
 .asm disable